pheature-flags/pheature-flags/docs/development/strategies.md

 ```

 > We will love to [hear about your experience](https://github.com/pheature-flags/pheature-flags/discussions) with
-custom strategies.
-Also, to reference community custom Strategies in the docs.
+custom Strategy Types.
+Also, to reference community custom Strategy Types in the docs.